Digital1O1/Hello_World_Debugger_VSCode/README.md

 -   When prompted :
     -   `Enter file in which to save the key (/home/local/.ssh/id_rsa)`
-        -   Choose `.ssh`
+        -   <s>Choose `.ssh`</s>
+        - Just press ENTER
     -   `Enter passphrase (empty for no passphrase): `
         -   Just press ENTER
-    -   `Enter same passphrase agian:`
+    -   `Enter same passphrase again:`
-        -   Just press ENTER agian
+        -   Just press ENTER again
--   You'll then be promped with your `key fingerprint` and your key's `randomart image` as shown in the screenshot below
+-   You'll then be prompted with your `key fingerprint` and your key's `randomart image` as shown in the example screenshot below
     ![image](https://github.com/Digital1O1/4_DOF_Robotic_Arm/assets/39348633/0293f80d-ad1e-4e73-b473-93715c6ef266)

--   Find the directory where your newly generated SSH keys are stored - In my case it's in the following directory
+-   Find the directory where your newly generated SSH keys are stored
+    - In my case, it's in the following directory
+    - Copy the newly generated SSH key since we're going to paste it into a different file in the Raspberry PI/Linux device

 ```bash
  C:\Users\S123456789\.ssh
 ```